tdmckinn/ai-ml-roadmap/docs/notes/man_vs_machine_learning.md

   - ai
 ---

-# Man vs Machine Learning
+# Humans vs Machine Learning

 What happens when humans and machines learn in parallel?
 As a software engineer diving into AI, I'm discovering surprising parallels between the two—and what they mean for the future.